Nyingma: Scriptural canon

 With the advent of the transmission of Sarma traditions into Tibet, various proponents of the new systems cast aspersions on the Indic origins of much of the Nyingma esoteric corpus.
 Indic origin was an important component of perceived legitimacy at the time.
 As a result, much of the Nyingma esoteric corpus was excluded from the Tengyur, a compilation of texts by Buton Rinchen Drub that became the established canon for the Sarma traditions.
 This means that while Nyingma accept the Tengyur scriptures they also include writings that other schools reject as not being authentic for having no Indic sources—though Sanskrit originals of some have been discovered in Nepal.

+The Nyingma school acknowledges two primary types of transmission lineages: (1) Teachings (bka' ma)—kama, unbroken instructions passed down from the Buddha, and (2) Hidden Treasures (gter ma)—termas, which were concealed by past masters.